mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 #### How to refer a candidate

 * Log in to [Lever](https://hire.lever.co/candidates), our Applicant Tracking System, using your Mattermost email address.
 Select the **Interviews** tab and then **+ Refer Candidate**.
-* You can also send the referral's resume to our Technical Recruiting Manager, Teresa Novoa \(teresa@mattermost.com\) or careers@mattermost.com.
+* You can also send the referral's resume to hr@mattermost.com.

 #### Referral criteria